-Meet July’s Volunteer of the Month
+Meet July’s Volunteer of the Month and Volunteer of the Year for 2017

-This month’s outstanding volunteer is Crystal Rucker, who gives her time to our Playtime program at D.C.
+This outstanding volunteer is Crystal Rucker, who gives her time to our Playtime program at D.C.
 General Family Shelter, and received three nominations.
 “Crystal always goes above and beyond to help me when I’m stressed or overwhelmed,” said Site Coordinator Kelly Cohen.
 Crystal has gone above and beyond by initiating a Mother’s Day gift bag drive to give self-care items to mothers at D.C.
 General, and she donated her birthday to Playtime in June, bringing additional volunteers to help.
 Site Manager Ron Sheffer noted that Crystal “went the extra mile by writing positive notes to each child!”

 Why did you get involved in Playtime?